SplendidStrontium/splendidstrontium.github.io/fpmcpages/trelaine.md

 <td><img class="inline-img" src="{{ site.url }}/assets/tb/mccoy-thedoctor.jpg"></td>
 </tr>
 </table>
-<p>DR LENARD McCOY is a blood mage capable of modifying the body systems to suit his own curiosities.
+<p>DR LENARD TRELAINE is a blood mage capable of modifying the body systems to suit his own curiosities.
 He was trained by a foreign power and migrated to the United States in the early days of the country's formation.</p>
 <p>Long ago, he and Vladislaus Straud were friends, but their differing ideologies have forced them to become bitter rivals.</p>
 <p>The Doctor is aligned tightly with the NSR, finding a close association with Trente Gagarin, both of them having little pity for the inhabitants of Earth.</p>
 <p>If you're interested in the reading the book chronologically, check out <a href="{{ '/femputermanchine/' | prepend: site.url }}">FPMC</a>.
 The entire collection of books may be found at <a href="{{ '/femputermanchine/books/' | prepend: site.url }}">FPMC (by book)</a>.</p>